jxiang61/Queueing-Network-Simulator/README.md

 # Queueing-Network-Simulator
 This is a discrete event simulation (DES) program to simulate the queueing network.

-Authors: Junzhu Xiang, Haomin Lin
+Authors: Junzhu Xiang, Haomin Lin.
 Created: 10/20/2019
 Last modified: 11/11/2019
 Affiliation: Georgia Institute of Technology